telia-oss/appsync-resource/README.md

 ### `out`: Update or Create schema.

-Given a schema specified by `schemaContent`, to update/create AppSync  schema Or/And Given a resolvers JSON specified by `resolversContent`, to update AppSync existing schema resolvers.
+Given a schema specified by `schemaFile`, to update/create AppSync  schema Or/And Given a resolvers JSON specified by `resolversContent`, to update AppSync existing schema resolvers.

 #### Parameters

-* `schemaContent`: *Optional.* .grapqh schema String provided by an output of a task, if you didn't specify `resolversContent` this field is *Required.*.
+* `schemaFile`: *Optional.* .grapqh schema File provided by an output of a task, if you didn't specify `resolversContent` this field is *Required.*.

-* `resolversContent`: *Optional.* .json resolver String provided by an output of a task, if you didn't specify `schemaContent` this field is *Required.*.
+* `resolversContent`: *Optional.* .json resolver String provided by an output of a task, if you didn't specify `schemaFile` this field is *Required.*.
 .

 ## Example Configuration